An Adaptive Parallel Arc-Length Method: Acknowledgments

 In this section, the APALM scheme is demonstrated on a series of benchmark problems.
 The first two benchmark problems are structural analysis problems with limit-point instabilities and complex collapsing mechanisms involving strongly curved solution paths.
-The third benchmark is a buckling problem, containing a bifurcation with multiple branches to illustrate the concept of the APALM in a multi-branch setting.
+The third benchmark is a buckling problem containing a bifurcation with multiple branches to illustrate the concept of the APALM in a multi-branch setting.
 All benchmark problems are computed using isogeometric Kirchhoff-Love shell elements based on the works \cite{Kiendl2009,Kiendl2015,Verhelst2021}.
-Furthermore, a scaling test with respect to the number of workers is performed for all benchmark problems.
-Here, the communications from \cref{tab:comms} are performed using the Message Passing Interface (MPI) and within the job serial computations are performed.
-The computations are performed on the Delft High Performance Computing Centre (DHPC) \cite{DHPC2022} with Intel XEON E5-6248R 24C 3.0GHz nodes with 96GB memory per CPU.
-The code is made available within the Geometry + Simulation modules \cite{Juttler2014} library and instructions for reproduction of the results of this paper can be found on (URL will me made available upon publication).
+Furthermore, a scaling test with respect to the number of worker processes is performed for all benchmark problems.
+Here, a scaling analysis of the ASPALM is performed to demonstrate the relative computational costs of the serial initialization phase compared to the parallel correction phase.
+Furthermore, a scaling analysis of the APALM is performed to show the advantage of the fully parallel APALM scheme over the two-stage ASPALM scheme.
+For the scaling tests, the communications from \cref{tab:comms} are performed using the Message Passing Interface (MPI), and they are performed on the Delft High Performance Computing Centre (DHPC) \cite{DHPC2022} with Intel XEON E5-6248R 24C 3.0GHz nodes with 96GB of memory per CPU.
+The code will be made available within the Geometry + Simulation modules \cite{Juttler2014} upon publication.

-\subsection{Collapse of a shallow roof}
+\subsection{Collapse of a Shallow Roof}